scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 Python interpreter instead of extending Python itself.
 The legacy Hydra interpreter was kept due to the large number of existing input files or decks that could not be easily ported to a new syntax.
-The SWIG interface generator is used to wrap the Hydra C++ classes and C functions.
+The Simplified Wrapper and  Interface Generator (SWIG) [SWIG11]_ interface generator is used to wrap the Hydra C++ classes and C functions.